shoubamzlibap/splunk/simple_dist/doc/datamill.md

 To be added.

 ## Connect the forwarder to the indexers
-Create a `outputs.conf` similar to the one on the searhead:
+Create a `etc/system/local/outputs.conf` similar to the one on the searhead:
 ```
 [tcpout]
 defaultGroup = my_search_peers